 - Tech upgrades: These models boast updated infotainment systems with touchscreen interfaces, advanced driver assistance systems, and interior materials that scream quality.

 These years represent the cream of the crop in the third-generation lineup.
-They’re the ones you want if you’re after the newest and greatest in Mini Cooper land.
+They’re the ones you want if you’re after the latest and finest in Mini Cooper land.

 The Neutral Years: 2016, 2017

 The 2016 and 2017 models sit comfortably in the middle ground.
-They’re like the dependable, trustworthy friend in the Mini Cooper family:
+They’re like the reliable, trustworthy friend in the Mini Cooper family:

 - Same solid engine and transmission options as the best years, delivering consistent performance and efficiency.